slowernews/hamster-system/README.md

         Inside your superfolder there are 2 folders:

-        INBOX (folder to store your active projects) ARCHIVE (folder to store your inactive projects)
+        INBOX (folder to store your active projects) ARCHIVE (folder to store your inactive projects - often organized in bundles)

 ---
 ### Project folders: